ruitaiS/language_models/Readme.md

 ### Overview

-This project began as an assignment my girlfriend completed as part of her master's coursework, which I decided to try for fun.
+This project started as an AI course assignment consisting of two sections:

-The original assignment is in the `ecse_526` subfolder, and has two parts:
 - Sentence generation using pre-calculated bigram and trigram word transition probabilities
 - Sentence correction via Hidden Markov Models, using the Viterbi algorithm to infer the most likely sequence of intended words
+The original assignment code can be found in the `ecse_526` subfolder.

 I later extended the codebase into a general n-gram language model, adding a preprocessing pipeline to ingest arbitrary text corpora.
 This version is in the `n-gram` subfolder.